5 Impactful Retargeting Ad Ideas for a Successful Campaign

 So, don’t give them time to think.
 Tip them over the edge and make the decision easy for them by offering a discount or code.
 Sweet the deal and snag that conversion.

-4. Test an abandon cart campaign.
+4. Test an abandon cart campaign with retargeting ads.

 People ditch their online shopping cart for a range of reasons: second-guessing.
 A poor user experience.
 Because they had to save a pizza from burning in the oven.